 She wasn't trying to GET an appointment anymore.
 She was GIVING information about a resource that could help his business.
 Completely different energy.
 The appointment happened naturally because the prospect felt helped, not pressured.

-Giving Mode in Action: Five Cold Calling Scenarios That Change Everything
+Giving Mode in Action: Five Cold Calling Scenarios

 Scenario 1: The Follow-Up Call.
-You're calling back someone who said "try me next week."
-Getting mode sounds like: "Hi, just following up on our conversation — are you ready to schedule that meeting?"
+Getting mode: "Hi, just following up on our conversation — are you ready to schedule that meeting?"
 That's all about you and your calendar.
-Giving mode sounds like: "Hi, I wanted to circle back because I've been thinking about what you mentioned — that your slow season is killing you.
+Giving mode: "Hi, I wanted to circle back because I've been thinking about what you mentioned — that your slow season is killing you.
 We just helped another business in your industry solve that exact problem.
 Worth 15 minutes to see if the same approach works for you?"
+The difference: getting mode reminds them you want something.
+Giving mode reminds them THEY have a problem and you might have the answer.
+This is the same philosophy behind why not following up is abandoning the prospect.

 Scenario 2: The Gatekeeper Conversation.
-Getting mode with a gatekeeper sounds like: "Can I speak with the owner please?" — which immediately signals that you want access to something.
-Giving mode sounds like: "Hi, I'm hoping you can help me.
+Getting mode: "Can I speak with the owner please?" — which immediately signals you want access.
+Giving mode: "Hi, I'm hoping you can help me.
 I have some information about reaching customers in your area that the owner would probably want to know about.
 Who would be the best person to share that with?"
+You're not asking the gatekeeper to LET you through.
+You're asking the gatekeeper to HELP you deliver something valuable.

+Scenario 3: The 80th Dial of the Day.
+This is where giving mode matters most — and where it's hardest to maintain.
+You're tired.
+Your energy is dropping.
+Getting mode creeps in because fatigue makes you selfish.
 The reset takes five seconds: before you dial, say one sentence out loud about what this specific prospect might need.
 "This insurance broker probably has clients asking about coverage options he can't offer yet."
 "This merchant services rep is probably losing deals because her processing rates aren't competitive."
 One sentence.
 It pulls you out of your own head and back into their world.
 That's giving mode restored.
+This is the same light switch reset applied to mindset instead of energy.

 Scenario 5: The Prospect Who's Already Interested.
 This is the trap nobody talks about.
 A prospect says "Yeah, tell me more" and suddenly your getting mode kicks into overdrive.
 You start dumping features, benefits, pricing hints — trying to CLOSE instead of continuing to GIVE.
 Giving mode stays disciplined: "Great — the best way to explore this is a focused 15-minute conversation where we can look at your specific situation.
 Tuesday at 10 or Wednesday at 2?"
 You gave them enough to be curious.
 Now give them the appointment.
 Don't give away the whole meeting on the cold call.